trustin/sphinx-gradle-plugin/src/site/sphinx/configuration.rst

 Using PlantUML
 ==============

-The ``sphinx-gradle`` plugin has support for converting uml described using *PlantUML* text format within a *.rst* file to an image.
+``sphinx-gradle-plugin`` has support for converting uml described using *PlantUML* text format within a *.rst* file to an image.
 It automatically references the image as part of the documentation in the appropriate place where the UML was defined in the reStructured Text source file.
 As mentioned before, PlantUML requires **GraphViz** to be installed on the local machine.